 Because each contract expires on a specific date, it is difficult to provide a continuous, long-term price of silver without the gaps and interruptions caused by contract expirations.
 The “continuous contract price” solves this problem by linking the prices of successive futures contracts to create a single, uninterrupted price chart.
 The composite price provides an accurate real-time benchmark.

-The LBMA Silver Price
+The LBMA silver price

 The London Bullion Market Association (LBMA) is an international trade association that represents the global over-the-counter (OTC) market for gold and silver bullion.